Search methods

 Solution

 Local search method.
-This search method explores a granular neighbourhood in a very efficient manner using user-provided node and route operators.
+This search method explores a granular neighbourhood in a very efficient manner using user-provided operators.
 This quickly results in much improved solutions.

 Parameters: